ccao-data/data-architecture/docs/design-docs/reporting-sot.md

 given the necessary complexity of their underlying SQL.
 Their complexity and lack of shared schema also means they're difficult to work on for newcomers.

-Consolidating reporting into larger views would let us focus our debugging and documentation efforts into just a few areas, rather than a dispersed set of assets.
+Consolidating reporting into larger tables would let us focus our debugging and documentation efforts into just a few areas, rather than a dispersed set of assets.

 #### Requirements

-New reporting views should:
+New reporting tables should:

 - Have strict tests for:
   - Completeness